+Research Core for Future Crops

+Crop Design Research Team

+Specially Appointed Associate Professor June-Sik Kim

+Digitizing crop environmental responses: From genes to development

+By adopting genetic resources at IPSR and integrating a broad range of data and knowledge related to the physiological responses of the plant to environmental fluctuation, our group aims to accelerate the discovery of genes which contribute to higher crop productivity.
+Understanding the interactions of genes and environmental

+changes in plants under field conditions is crucially important.
+Our group, by integration of various comprehensive analytical techniques, has been promoting research to elucidate the physiological state transitions of crops throughout their life course in field conditions.
+Furthermore, we have promoted the use of field data for development of analytical methodologies to predict agronomic traits of crops computationally.

+Field Flora Research Team

+Associate Professor Associate Professor Associate Professor Associate Professor Akio Tani (adjunctive)

+Naoki Yamaji (adjunctive)

+Daisuke Saisho (adjunctive)

+Hideki Kondo (adjunctive)

+Toshio Yamamoto (adjunctive)

-Research Core for Future Crops Ecophysiology Research Team Rhizosphere Ecophysiology Section Associate Professor Akio Tani (adjunctive) Associate Professor Naoki Yamaji (adjunctive) Associate Professor Daisuke Saisho (adjunctive) Assistant Professor Jun Yamashita (adjunctive) Relationship between the plant growth and environmental factors in double cropping This team is a cross-disciplinary team established in 2017.
+Relationship between the plant growth and environmental factors in double cropping

+This team is a cross-disciplinary team established in 2017.
 In the institute fields, double cropping of rice and barley is repeated every year, with and without fertilizer.
 Plant (crop) growth and yield is affected not only by their genotype and the resultant phenotype, but also by environmental factors.
-The environmental factors can be divided into bio- and abiotic factors.
-The former includes microbial community structure and wild plants around the crops, and the latter includes soil ions and the other physicochemical factors.
-We are monitoring growth of crops, transitions of ions available in the rhizosphere, rhizosphere microflora, and coexistence of crop and wild plants throughout the year, and explore the ecological relationships that exist between them.
+By utilizing multi-omics approach, we are monitoring growth

+of crops, transitions of ions available in the rhizosphere, and rhizosphere microflora throughout the year, and explore the ecological relationships that exist among them.

-Crop Innovation Research Team
+Crop Functional Innovation Research Team

-Barley Genetic Modification Associate Professor Hideki Kondo (adjunctive) Associate Professor Ryo Matsushima (adjunctive) Associate Professor Namiki Mitani-Ueno (adjunctive)
+Associate Professor

+Hideki Kondo (adjunctive)

+Ryo Matsushima (adjunctive)

+Namiki Mitani-Ueno (adjunctive)

-Development of a research hub for crop innovation using barley Our research team specifically examines improvement of genetic modification technologies (i.e., genetic transformation and genome editing) of barley, a major crop worldwide.
-Genetic modification technology is an important tool for overcoming food and environmental difficulties that human beings are facing today.
-For example, such technologies can support the improvement of various agricultural traits (characteristics) related to crop production, such as biotic stress tolerance (e.g., disease resistance) and abiotic environmental stress tolerance, in a shorter time than ordinary breeding systems.
+Development of a research hub for crop functional innovation using barley

+Our research team specifically examines improvement of genetic modification technologies of barley, a major crop worldwide.
+This technology is important for overcoming food and environmental difficulties that human beings are facing today.
+For example, such technologies can support the improvement of various agricultural characteristics

+related to crop production, such as biotic and abiotic stress tolerance, in a shorter time than ordinary breeding systems.
 Currently, we are investigating the improvement of barley seed components and elucidating cryptic viruses that might be present in field-grown barley.
-By advancing these studies, we intend to establish a research center for crop innovation.
+By advancing these studies, we intend to establish a research center for crop functional innovation.

+Crop × Environment Design Research Team

+Associate Professor

+Associate Professor

+Associate Professor

+Associate Professor

+Daisuke Saisho (adjunctive) Yoko Ikeda (adjunctive) Akio Tani (adjunctive) Naoki Yamaji (adjunctive) Tomoyuki Furuta (adjunctive)

+Understanding crop genetic resource × environment interactions for future breeding

+For sustainable agricultural production, it is necessary to understand the seasonal transition of the field environment, adaptive crop genotypes, and their interactions, and to connect them to crop breeding practices.
+Using barley germplasm, we have been collecting multi-year, multi-environment agronomic trait data, as well as soil minerals

+and rhizosphere microbiota in double-cropping fields of rice and barley.
+This team, which started in 2022, will deepen our understanding of the genetic structure of crop \times environment interactions, and develop verification research using resources such as multi-parent populations and mathematical models predicting the impact on agronomic traits